The Ultimate Guide to Understanding Products: Definition, Meaning, and Examples

 When it comes to classifying products, one way to categorize them is based on their target market.
 Let's take a closer look at the distinction between consumer products and business products.

-Consumer Products vs. Business Products
+Aspect Consumer Products Business Products

 Consumer products are offerings that are primarily intended for personal use and consumption.
 They are the products that we, as individuals, purchase for our own benefit or enjoyment.
 Think of everyday items like food, clothing, electronics, and personal care products.
 These are the products that make our lives easier, more comfortable, and more enjoyable.